tbuetow/LED-Christmas-Tree/README.md

 ![KiCad Electrical Schematic](images/KiCad-control-schematic.png)
 ![KiCad Electrical Layout](images/KiCad-control-layout.png)

 The control board is **very** small, just 37mm (under 1.5") across.
-This is in part because I can get the new(er) Microchip ATTiny1616 in a VQFN packaged.
+This is in part because I can get the new(er) Microchip ATTiny1616 in a VQFN package.
 These are ordered as bare PCBs and I use solder paste and stencils to set components and then reflow them in my solder oven.
 Hand soldering these would not be possible!
-The microprocessor has a 0.4mm (1/64") pitch, which is realy tiny!
+The microprocessor has a 0.4mm (1/64") pitch, which is really tiny!
 It would be better to switch to slightly larger components and change the microprocessor out for one in a SOIC package or similar if you don't have a reflow oven.

 However, I do have one!